Two years after first acquiring voice technology, the company integrates it into outbound processes and reveals an e-service trend.

 RightNow Technologies has fundamentally changed its approach to the service automation space as of today.
 The company, which has had voice technology since acquiring Convergent Voice in 2005, has expanded its focus to move beyond the initial goal of deflecting calls, with three applications designed to integrate inbound and outbound call processes.

 "Our voice program used to have an exclusive self-service focus," says Tim Johnson, vice president of voice for RightNow.
 "We voice-enabled the knowledge base.
 It was all the call not going to the agent."
-The new voice applications, available on an on demand subscription model, target a different set of business processes:Voice Outbound Survey Solution: RightNow customers can generate customer calling lists and initiate automated survey calls.
+The new voice applications, available on an on demand subscription model, target a different set of business processes:Web Click-To-Call Back: End users visiting a RightNow customer's Web site can now request to be contacted by an agent over the phone.Caller Information Delivery: End users employing the self-service features of a RightNow customer's voice system can ask to be transferred directly to an agent.
+RightNow will show the agent all the information that the end user has given to the voice system, cutting down on the need for repetition.Voice Outbound Survey Solution: RightNow customers can generate customer calling lists and initiate automated survey calls.

 Web Click-to-Call Back integrates with RightNow's routing technology so that when an end user decides to initiate an agent call, RightNow automatically makes outbound calls to agents until an agent accepts, then feeds the agent information about the transaction for which the end user is requesting voice contact.
 Thus the agent does not enter the call blind.